matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

     that space and group them together.

-    To avoid abuse where a room admin falsely claims that a room is part of a space that it should not be, clients could ignore such `m.room.parent` events unless their sender has a sufficient power-level to send an `m.room.child` event in the parent.
+    To avoid abuse where a room admin falsely claims that a room is part of a space that it should not be, clients could ignore such `m.space.parent` events unless their sender has a sufficient power-level to send an `m.space.child` event in the parent.

     Where the parent space also claims a parent, clients can recursively peek into the grandparent space, and so on.